Windofbitter/wind-st/backend/README.md

 5. Add:
    - Integration tests for the SQLite repository.
    - Service tests with a fake repository.
-6. Wire the service into `src/server.ts` and expose HTTP endpoints.
+6. Wire the service into `src/infrastructure/http/app.ts` and expose HTTP endpoints via a new route module in `src/infrastructure/http/routes`.

 Follow the existing repositories and services as templates, and keep the data structures and control flow as simple as possible.
 When you feel tempted to add another abstraction layer, add a test instead.***